 - Food & Drinks – Most food concessions throughout the airport operate with varying schedules.
-McDonald’s and Starbucks in the Main Terminal are open 24 hours.
+According to a January 2023 there are no 24-hour food options.

 - Information Desk – Desks are located on Level 3 before the entrances to Airside.